 A local search has the highest conversion rates of all local advertising channels.
 What that means is the example I listed before: “plumber” plus your local area.
 This is also where Google My Business comes into play because some of your SEO work can be done through that platform.
 Your goal is to be listed in the 3-pack – the list of three businesses that appear under the Google map in a local search.

 Another way to boost local SEO?
 Build up as many local citations as you’re able.
 This means anywhere your business name, address, phone number, and website appear.
+If you are interested in learning more, check out this helpful local SEO guide.

 As a local N.C. web design company, Web Symphonies can help not only with Charlotte SEO, but search engine optimization in other locations as well.
 Contact us and we’re happy to help.